Sunburst Award: Lists of nominees

 For a complete and up to date listing of current and past long-listed and short-listed works, please see the Sunburst Award Website.

 Eligibility

 The Sunburst Award administration and juries use the broadest possible definition of speculative fiction for eligibility purposes: "science fiction, fantasy, magic realism, horror, surrealism, fantastique, fabulism, myth and legend, fantastical storytelling, and any other writing beyond the strictly realistic".
-To be eligible for the award, a work must be published between January 1 and December 31 of the previous year.
+To be eligible for the award, a work must be published between 1 January and 31 December of the previous year.
 Only Canadian citizens and landed immigrants are eligible.